-Structure of the current and proposed (operations) project team including roles and responsibilities and a description of the outline sourcing strategy to meet future needs (governance structure).
+Structure of the current and proposed project team including roles and responsibilities and a description of the outline sourcing strategy to meet future needs (governance structure).

-Description of identification and engagement of stakeholders demonstrating management of issues, impacts and concerns, with clearly allocated roles into operations.
+Description of identification and engagement of stakeholders demonstrating management of issues, impacts and concerns, with clearly allocated roles into delivery.

-Evidence risks are being identified, considered and actively managed and include operator handover risks.
+Evidence risks are being identified, considered and actively managed within an appropriate commercial framework.